build-on-aws/content/posts/comprehend-jira-tickets/index.md

 Review Output in Excel to see the raw data or AWS Athena

 In order to run counts of keywords and gain the insights I was after to better construct FAQ documentation I would need confirmation that entity recognition had identified the keywords I expected.
 I was surprised, that the name recognition is spot on, but for something like Azure it is identified as a "title" while AWS, Google, and Microsoft are correctly identified as "organization".
 This highlights the issue between a machine and a human.
 Humans would refer to cloud service providers as AWS, Azure and Google, so this is where I could have missed all Azure keywords assuming they would be categorized as an organization.
 So technically, the machine is right, and my interpretation is wrong, but that's what I want to search for, and I would want Azure to be classified in the same way as AWS and Google.

-##Costs##
+##Costs

 Based on review of Cloud Cost Explorer, my AWS Comprehend jobs and S3 storage have had minimal if any charges.
-Most likely because the account has been open for less than a year, and it's benefiting from the free tier.
+Most likely because the account has been open for less than a year, and it's benefiting from the free tier usage.